 Conclusion

 The present study showed that the illusion of competence can be reduced using the item-specific/relational framework.
 In Experiment 1, we showed that the illusion of competence for backward associates can be reduced via item-specific encoding and that overestimation of unrelated pairs is reduced when participants use a relational encoding strategy.
 The relational encoding task again proved beneficial in reducing the illusion of competence found for unrelated word pairs in Experiment 2.
 While our study found that warnings were ineffective in further reducing the illusion of competence, warnings have been shown to be effective in previous studies, so more research is needed to evaluate ways to improve warnings.
-The calibration plots used in our study provided qualitative information about the specific JOL increments at which the item-specific and relational tasks begin to reduce the illusion of competence.
-These plots serve as a way to visually see where participants were becoming overconfident with their JOL ratings in comparison to their recall rates.
-The general patterns found by the calibration plots were that item-specific and relational encoding tasks improved calibration at higher JOL increments, particularly for backward and unrelated pairs.
-These findings show that the type of encoding strategy used to study an item can have memorial benefits and that different encoding strategies can have different levels of impact depending on the context of the items studied.
+These findings show that the type of encoding strategy used to study an item can have memorial benefits and that different encoding strategies can have different levels of impact depending on the context in which items are studied.

+Open Practices Statement

+The data for all experiments have been made available at http://osf.io/k73r4 and none of the experiments were preregistered.

+Compliance with Ethical Standards:

+The studies reported were approved by the University of Southern Mississippi Institutional Review Board (Protocol #IRB-18-15) and found to be in accordance with the 1964 Helsinki Declaration ethical principles.
+Informed consent was obtained from all individuals who participated in this study.
+The authors report no completing interests.

 References

 Arbuckle, T. Y., & Cuddy, L. L. (1969).
 Discrimination of item strength at time of presentation.
 Journal of Experimental Psychology, 81(1), 126–131.